weso/shacl-s/README.md

 ## Implementation details

-* The engine is based on Monads using the [cats library](http://typelevel.org/cats/)
+* The engine is based on purely functional concepts using the [cats library](http://typelevel.org/cats/)
-* JSON encoding and decoding uses the Json structure [defined here](https://shexspec.github.io/spec/) and is implemented using [Circe](https://github.com/travisbrown/circe)

 ## Compatibility tests